-One of my favorite Christmas traditions is growing bright colorful poinsettias and other holiday plants that liven up the season.
-Many house plants are available this time of year including holiday cactus, amaryllis, kalanchoe, Jerusalem cherry, and cyclamen.
+For a horticulturist like me, Christmas time means bright colorful poinsettias and other holiday plants to liven up the season.
+Many house plants are available this time of year including holiday cactus, Christmas pepper, kalanchoe, Jerusalem cherry, and cyclamen.
 Most of these plants can be enjoyed long past Christmas with the correct care.
-Here are some simple steps to keep your holiday plants thriving.
+Here are some simple steps to care for the most common holiday plants.

 The poinsettia was named after Joel Robert Poinsett, an amateur botanist and the first American ambassador to Mexico.
 He sent some poinsettia plants home to Greenville, South Carolina in 1825.
-Poinsettias are now the number one potted flowering plant grown in the United States.
+Poinsettias are the number one potted flowering plant grown in the United States.
 The large colorful parts of the plant are not true flowers, they are modified leaves called 'bracts'.
 The true flowers are the small yellow/green buds in the center of the bracts.
 When choosing a poinsettia to bring home, look for tightly clustered yellow buds and crisp, bright, undamaged foliage.

 To keep poinsettias looking beautiful, water when the plant's soil feels dry.
 Place them in a room with bright light but not next to a drafty window.
 You can try to keep your poinsettia year-round, but they are bred to be large and colorful, not long lasting.
 It might be a fun experiment to keep the plant till next Christmas but it is also easy to pick up a new one each season.
-Contrary to popular belief poinsettias are not toxic.
+Contrary to popular belief, poinsettias are not toxic.
 They can cause stomach irritation but unless you eat around 600 leaves you won't get sick.

 There are two types of holiday cactus, Christmas cactus and Thanksgiving cactus.
 The main difference between the two is the shape of the stem segments.
-On the Thanksgiving cactus, the edges of the segments are toothed or pointed; on the Christmas cactus the segments are smaller and have rounded lobes.
+On the Thanksgiving cactus, the edges of the segments are toothed or pointed; on the Christmas cactus, the segments are smaller and have rounded lobes.
 The Thanksgiving cactus tends to grow more upright, while the Christmas cactus tends to be more drooping.
-These cacti are called epiphytes because they grow on other plants in nature such as tree branches or decaying humus on the ground.
+These cacti are called epiphytes because they grow on other plants in nature such as tree branches or decaying matter on the ground.